Toxic blue-green algae found at Powys lake - leading to a warning for users

 As a result Powys County Council is recommending that activities - especially where immersion in the water is likely - are restricted.

-The algae produce toxins which can cause skin rashes, nausea, vomiting, stomach pains, fever and headache if swallowed.
+The algae, actually a type of bacteria called cyanobacteria, produces toxins which can cause skin rashes, nausea, vomiting, stomach pains, fever and headache if swallowed.

 Occasionally it can cause more serious illness such as adverse effects on the liver and nervous system.

-The blue-green algae (cyanobacteria) occur naturally in inland waters, estuaries and seas and cannot be removed or treated.
-They thrive in warm conditions and are likely to come and go throughout the summer season.
+The blue-green algae (cyanobacteria) occurs naturally in inland waters, estuaries and seas and cannot be removed or treated.
+It thrives in warm conditions and is likely to come and go throughout the summer season.

-Given the potential health risks caused by blue-green algae people are advised not to swim in the water or to become immersed, eg stand-up paddle boarding, not to swallow the water, to avoid contact with the algae, not to eat fish caught in Llandrindod Lake, not to allow pets or livestock to come into contact with the water and to observe and abide by notices positioned around Llandrindod Lake
+Given the potential health risks caused by blue-green algae people are advised not to swim in the water or to become immersed, e.g. stand-up paddle boarding, not to swallow the water, to avoid contact with the algae, not to eat fish caught in Llandrindod Lake, not to allow pets or livestock to come into contact with the water and to observe and abide by notices positioned around the lake.

 Anyone who has come into contact with water containing blue-green algae should shower with fresh water immediately.